ethanwhite/spectralmatch/docs/development.md

 # Development Guide

-This project provides this [Makefile](https://github.com/spectralmatch/spectralmatch/blob/main/Makefile) to streamline development tasks.
+This project provides a [Makefile](https://github.com/spectralmatch/spectralmatch/blob/main/Makefile) to streamline development tasks.
 Makefiles allow you to automate and organize common tasks, in this case to help you serve and deploy documentation, manage version tags, format and lint code, and run tests.

 > **Installation instructions are on their own [page](installation.md)**